ibm-cloud-docs/cloud-infrastructure/pv-migration-private-ip.md

 1. Log in to the RMM server.
 2. Create a _Wave_ and define _Wave_ name.
-3. If there are multiple hosts, download the template, fill in the appropriate fields, and then upload the template.
+3. If there are multiple hosts, download the template, complete the appropriate fields, and then upload the template.
 4. Select the _Wave_ name to enter source and target information.
 5. Select the "+" sign.
 6. Add source IP address or FQDN and add source username.
 7. Target Type = Existing System
-8. Sync Type = Direct Sync
+8. Sync Type = Direct sync
 9. Add target IP address or FQDN.
 10. Add a target-friendly name, and add target username.
 11. Start the migration.